tdep-developers/tdep/docs/program/thermal_conductivity.md

 The code allows to use different Monte-Carlo grids for third and fourth order, using the variables `--qpoint_grid3ph` and `--qpoint_grid4ph`.

-It is important to note that since the points are selected randomly, the results will be noisy.
+It is important to note that this method of integration is not deterministic, so that several runs will give different results
 However, the noise reduces as the density of the Monte-Carlo grids increases, to finally vanish if the Monte-Carlo and full grid density are the same (which is the default).
 Similarly to the full grid on which the thermal conductivity is computed, the Monte-Carlo grid densities are parameters to be carefully converged.

+Converging the grids is an important step to ensure accurate results.
+Since the convergence of the Monte-Carlo grids are not related to the convergence of the full grid, their determination can be done independently.
+To reduce the computational cost of the convergence, an approach is to fix the full grid to a moderately large density, and first converge the third order grid and then the fourth-order one.
+Once the Monte-Carlo grid densities are known, then the full grid density can be determined.

 ### Input files